BrainDINO: A Brain MRI Foundation Model for Generalizable Clinical Representation Learning: Results

 To further examine the intrinsic properties of the learned representation beyond task-specific performance, we conducted representation-level analyses focusing on feature separability, spatial organization, and cross-model representational consistency under frozen encoders.

 Since $k$NN classification requires no learned parameters, its performance directly reflects the intrinsic class structure of the frozen feature space---free from any confound introduced by task-specific optimization.
-To assess whether the learned representations are inherently class-separable prior to any downstream adaptation, we applied nonparametric $k$NN probing~\cite{caron2021emerging,oquab2023dinov2} on frozen CLS-token features from the ADNI and OASIS cohorts across neighborhood sizes $k \in \{1, 3, 5, 10, 20, 50\}$.
-As shown in Fig.~\ref{fig:rep_structure}(b, left), BrainDINO consistently achieved the highest classification accuracy across all values of $k$ on ADNI, with statistically significant advantages over all competing backbones at small neighborhood sizes ($k \leq 5$, $p<0.05$) and stable performance across larger $k$.
+To assess whether the learned representations are inherently class-separable prior to any downstream adaptation, we applied nonparametric $k$NN probing~\cite{caron2021emerging,oquab2023dinov2} on frozen CLS-token features for binary dementia classification on ADNI (CN vs.\ AD) and OASIS across neighborhood sizes $k \in \{1, 3, 5, 10, 20, 50\}$.
+To avoid leakage from ADNI's repeated longitudinal visits, the ADNI reference and query sets were partitioned at the subject level, with no subject appearing in both.
+As shown in Fig.~\ref{fig:rep_structure}(b, left), BrainDINO achieved the highest or tied-highest accuracy at every $k$ on ADNI, with accuracy increasing from $0.64$ ($k{=}1$) to $0.75$ ($k{=}50$); its margin over the competing MRI-specific backbones widened at larger neighborhood sizes and reached statistical significance against all three backbones at $k{=}50$ ($p<0.05$, exact McNemar).
 On OASIS, BrainDINO also demonstrated consistent numerical advantages, although no pairwise comparison reached statistical significance due to the smaller test set ($n=40$).
 These results indicate that the learned representation exhibits stronger intrinsic class separability compared to competing backbones prior to any task-specific adaptation (full numerical results in Supplementary Table~17).

 To further characterize the spatial and structural organization of the learned feature space, we computed reference-point similarity maps using frozen patch-token embeddings, measuring similarity between selected anatomical reference patches (tumor, CSF, and white matter) and all spatial tokens within a slice.
 As illustrated in Fig.~\ref{fig:rep_structure}(a), BrainDINO produced spatially selective activation patterns that closely corresponded to anatomical compartments---tumor-centered references yielded segmentation-like highlights across enhancing lesions, while CSF and white matter references selectively activated their respective tissue types---all without any task-specific supervision.
 This suggests that jointly optimizing for global semantic consistency and local structural fidelity during pretraining produces a spatially precise and anatomically organized feature geometry.